alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-plants-or-plant-products.markdown

 You also need to attach:

-* proof of the goods travelling, eg a bill of lading, cargo movement request or delivery company invoice.
+* proof that the goods moved, eg a bill of lading, cargo movement request or delivery company invoice.

 * This [spreadsheet](https://www.gov.uk/government/publications/importing-plant-material-record-of-details) with details of your plants

 ###Getting your goods inspected

-Your good will be inspected when they enter the UK through these [‘points of entry’](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/479079/plant-imports-points-of-entry.pdf).
+Your good must be inspected when they enter the UK.
+They can only be inspected at these [‘points of entry’](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/479079/plant-imports-points-of-entry.pdf).

 You can also arrange to have your goods inspected at alternative locations if you’re putting your goods into an external storage facility or using a simplified customs process[link to getting your goods through customs faster].